regancipher/regancipher.github.io/_posts/2025-11-27-earfun-air-pro-4-plus-review.md

     <img src="/assets/images/reviews/earfun-air-pro-4-plus/7.jpg" alt="Case design front" style="max-width: 100%; border-radius: 12px;">
 </div>

 The case LED and Earfun logo are prominent, although not garishly so.
+It's a simplistic design that just works.
+After a fair amount of time in my pocket during testing, the plastic hasn't scratched up too much like it did on the Air 2 NC, but it isn't going to win any prizes at the 'TWS Battery Charging Case Beauty Pageant 2025' that's for sure.
+Still, for those of us who couldn't care less about such trivialities, it gets the job done.

 <div style="text-align: center; margin: 2rem 0;">
     <img src="/assets/images/reviews/earfun-air-pro-4-plus/6.jpg" alt="Case design comparison" style="max-width: 100%; border-radius: 12px;">
 </div>

-When it comes to portability, the case is pretty compact - a big improvement over the 4, and whilst it has stood the test of time in my pocket fairly well, it doesn't feel as robust as some competitors - Realme, for example, with their Air 7 Pro.
+When it comes to portability, the case is pretty compact - a big improvement over the 4, but it doesn't feel as robust as some competitors - Realme, for example, with their Air 7 Pro.
 It's still plastic and there's a bit of machine tolerance on the edges.
-Still, it does the job and will fit in your pocket and not weigh you down.
+Still, it will fit in your pocket and not weigh you down, meaning a tick in the box for 'improved case' is there over the original.

 <div style="text-align: center; margin: 2rem 0;">
     <img src="/assets/images/reviews/earfun-air-pro-4-plus/8.jpg" alt="Case battery" style="max-width: 100%; border-radius: 12px;">
 </div>

-The case supports wireless charging, adding convenience for those who prefer cable-free charging solutions.
+The case supports wireless charging, adding a bit of convenience for those who like a clean desk.
 It also includes quick charge capability, giving you 3 hours of playtime from just 10 minutes plugged in - two features that are not always included, but are always welcome.

 ## Controls & Features